hykilpikonna/AquaDX/README.md

 * Project DIVA Arcade Future Tone
 * O.N.G.E.K.I. bright (and below)

+For more information, please see [game specific notes](docs/game_specific_notes.md).

 ### Notes:
 * Some game may require additional patches and these will not provided in this project and repository.
 You already found this, so you know where to find related resources too.
-* This repository may contain untested, experimental support for few game which I can't test properly.
-If you couldn't find your wanted game in the above list, do not expect worthwhile support.
+* This repository may contain untested, experimental implementation for few games which I can't test properly.
+If you couldn't find your wanted game in the above list, do not expect support.

 ### Usage:
 Requirements: